gtrentz/foodapp/README.md

     Jakob Malasig: handled mainly the frontend using html and css Harry Truong: handled both the frontend and backend using html, css, and js

-Additionally, we would like to thank the University of Iowa and all their sponsers for hosting such an amazing and fun event.
+Additionally, we would like to thank the University of Iowa and all their sponsors for hosting such an amazing and fun event.

 This project wouldn't have been possible without the collective effort and collaboration of everyone mentioned above.
 Thank you for helping us make this project a reality!